Virakal/WoWThon/README.md

 - Eventually replace most or all dicts with objects?
 - Wowhead integration for data not exposed by Blizzard (particularly spells)
 - Add more examples
+- Make it so that the package actually contains a `wowthon` folder.

 ## Not Yet Implemented ##
 The following is a list of features not yet implemented: